In this lesson, we introduce alignment and a general approach to teaching it.

 Description

-Define “alignment.”
-Explain the goal of alignment and how alignment and prana are said to relate.
-Explain why no alignment teaching works for all students and provide priorities in teaching alignment.
+Define and discuss the term, “alignment.”
+Explain the goal of alignment and discuss possible outcomes from healthy alignment, such as joint functioning, the free flow of prana and a sense of mental-emotional-spiritual integration.
+Consider the differences between the human body and buildings or machines.
+Explain why no alignment teaching works for all students.
+Discuss teaching people vs poses and the maturity required to consider principles — not dictate rules.
+Propose priorities in teaching alignment.
+Discuss the subject of “proper” alignment.
 Explore the value in empowering students to learn alignment “from the inside” and how this can be accomplished.

 Beauty = Anatomically Functional